mahmoud791/KenKen-solver-with-GUI/README.md

 # KenKen-solver-with-GUI

-This project implements KenKen Game with Pyhton and PyQt5
+This project implements KenKen Game with Python and PyQt5

 the user determines the board size then the program generates a random board with the determined size